 Students should become familiar with the Alabama Transfers Program, formerly "STARS," Statewide Transfer and Articulation Reporting System, which provides very specific information about the requirements in each subject AREA for a given transfer institution.
 The Alabama Transfers website can be accessed at https://alabamatransfers.com.
 From Alabama Transfers, students can print a transfer guide for his/her major and enter into a binding contract with the transfer institution in his/her program of study.
-The contract is not binding on the student but is binding on the transfer guide.
+The contract is not binding on the student but is binding on the transfer institution so long as the student does not change majors and takes the courses listed on the transfer guide.
 Alabama Transfers is a computerized articulation-and-transfer-planning system designed to inform students about degree requirements, course equivalents, and other transfer information pertaining to specific majors at each state-funded four-year institution.
 Once a student chooses a major and a place of transfer, an individualized guide and agreement can be created.
 Students are responsible for knowing the requirements of the institution to which they plan to transfer.
 Faculty advisors and academic success coaches are available to help students develop a career path and a plan for graduation from Central Alabama Community College.